 Waiver services are to be provided only to persons who are waiver beneficiaries and in strict accordance with the provisions of the approved plan of care (POC) and home and community based services (HCBS) guidance.

-Providers may not refuse to serve any waiver beneficiary that chooses their agency unless there is documentation to support an inability to meet the individual’s health, safety, and welfare needs, or all previous efforts to provide services and supports have failed and there remains no option but to refuse services.
+Providers may not refuse to serve any waiver beneficiary who chooses their agency unless there is documentation to support an inability to meet the individual’s health, safety, and welfare needs, or all previous efforts to provide services and supports have failed and there remains no option but to refuse services.
 Such refusal to serve an individual must be made in writing by the provider and include a detailed explanation as to why the provider is unable to serve the individual.
 Written notification must be submitted to the LGE.
 Providers who contract with other entities to provide waiver services must maintain copies of such contracts signed by both agencies.
 Such contracts must state that the subcontractor may not refuse to serve any waiver beneficiary referred to it by the enrolled direct service provider agency.

 The beneficiary’s provider and support coordination agency (SCA) must have a written working agreement that includes the following: